logisky/LogiSheets/crates/controller/README.md

 - `VertexManager` is responsible for recording the dependencies for calculating, updating the fomula ast and providing the dirty vertices and ast to `CalcEngine`.

-- `Connectors` implements the traits and helps communicate between components.
+- `Connectors` implements the traits that helps communicate between components.
-  We use trait to make abstraction barrier between components, which helps to decouple them and makes easier to write unittests.
+  We define some traits to make abstraction barrier between components, which helps to decouple them and makes it easier to write unittests.

 ## Undo / Redo